If you hold a CPL or an ATPL, your licence will only be valid if you hold a Class 1 EASA medical

 More detailed information on the examination

-A medical certificate can be issued on the same day as the examination if all the standards are
+A medical certificate can be issued on the same day as the examination if all the requirements are

-However, if the required standards are not met or further investigations are necessary before a
+However, if the requirements are not met or further investigations are necessary then a

-decision on medical certification is possible then issue of the certificate will take longer.
+decision on your fitness for a medical certificate will take longer.